-It might be the only part of the park that, in one hour, you can find yourself walking on rocks that look like they belong on Mars, weaving through thick deciduous trees, splashing in the water, playing in the sand, and sitting beneath towering pines.
+It might be the only part of the park that, in one hour, you can find yourself walking on rocks that look like they belong on Mars or weaving through thick deciduous trees.
+Go further and stroll through mountain meadows, splash in the water, play in the sand, and sit beneath towering pines.
 All of this is accessible for every comfort level.

 I think my favorite thing about this magical spot is how easy it is to carve out your own space with your kids or your dog to just let the world go by.
 There are varying degrees of accessibility and numerous photo-worthy sites along the way.
 Making this is a go-to stop to explore with my rambunctious 75# puppy.
 Bonus, it’s kid-approved as well.